 The question for me then became: How do I manage these mental illness episodes?

 Much to my relief, it turns out that a lot can be done.

 For starters, exercise is what I call mother nature’s medication for me.
 Hitting the gym four days a week is an amazing mood booster.
 Not only does it boost my mood, it gives me energy to boot.

 What this does for me is hold me accountable to ensure that I will never bow to its will, this painful thing called mental illness.

 Additionally, I have found mindfulness to be a lifesaver in a sense; although I must admit that the noise of the outside world overruns my attempts to be “in the moment.”
 Despite this, I find it successful when in low to moderate stimulation.

 NEED HELP?
 DON’T KNOW WHERE TO TURN?
 CHECK OUT OUR MENTAL HEALTH RESOURCES PAGE

-Perhaps one of the most beneficial things that help me cope is a good diet.
-Despite knowing that, on the surface, I know eating well is good for you; I personally failed to see just how well a balanced diet works to alleviate mental illness symptoms… It really is transformational.
+Perhaps one of the most beneficial things that helps me cope is a good diet.
+Despite knowing that on the surface, that eating well is good for you, I personally failed to see just how well a balanced diet works to alleviate mental illness symptoms… It really is transformational.

 So, there you have it, the three main tools I implement to minimize my depressive and PTSD episodes.
 Why not try for yourself and see?